Planning to hit the road for the Thanksgiving holiday to visit family and friends or…

 Ensure your child’s safety by using glow sticks, flashlights, or reflective gear on treat bags or costumes to ensure that drivers can see them.

 It goes without saying that most accidents do not occur on sidewalks or in crosswalks.
-Only cross the street at a designated crosswalk.
+Trick-or-treaters should only cross the street at a designated crosswalk and stay on the sidewalk as much as possible.

 Don’t bounce from one side of the street to the other.
-People driving through neighborhoods don’t typically expect pedestrians to step out into the middle of the street halfway down a street.
-It’s best to plan out a route ahead of time, ensuring that you’re only crossing at corners and street walks.
+People driving through neighborhoods don’t typically expect pedestrians to step out into the middle of the road halfway down a street.
+It’s best to plan out a route ahead of time, ensuring that you’re only crossing at corners and crosswalks.

-Driver responsibility is just as important as reminding parents and children to keep themselves safe on Halloween night.
+Remembering driver responsibility on Halloween is just as important as reminding trick-or-treaters to keep themselves safe on Halloween night.
 As children take to the streets for trick-or-treating, their risk of being injured by motorists significantly increases.

 Halloween is considered one of several party nights.
 If you are drinking, don’t even think about driving.
 In addition, popular trick-or-treating hours are from 5:30 to 9:30.
 However, this ultimately depends on the area where you live.
 Check your local paper for your area’s specific times and use the information to remain alert during those hours.
 Drivers should always: